3 Bold Marks of Betrayal

 The former perished, but the latter found restoration.
 Judas went to a premature grave, but Peter went on to Pentecostal greatness.

-I’ve lived long enough to insist; betrayal doesn’t have to be final!
+I’ve lived long enough to insist that betrayal doesn’t have to be final!

 It wasn’t final for Peter.
 The remainder of his life was a Spirit-filled example of what God can do with a yielded vessel.

 To the Christian leader, I say, beware.
-Not everyone who is on your team is on your side.
-Just because they publicly act as your follower doesn’t mean they privately support you.
+Not everyone on your team is on your side.
+Just because someone publicly acts as your follower doesn’t mean they privately support you.
 Ask God for wisdom and observe trends.
 Don’t prematurely judge someone based on an isolated incident.
 True colors will shine through over the long haul.

 Don’t be in a hurry to turn every team member into your best friend.
 Take this proverb to heart.